bioinformatics-core-shared-training/Managing-your-research-data/index.md

 ## https://tinyurl.com/cruk-myrd
 ## When and where?

-- Tuesday 1st December 2020; 10:00-16:00; ONLINE using Crik-Marshall ZOOMed environment
+- Friday 19th March 2021; 10:00-16:00; ONLINE using Crik-Marshall ZOOMed environment

 ## Outline